Biostatistics (PhD)

 Dissertation Committee

 The dissertation committee is formed by the candidate's proposing a major professor (or principal advisor) and at least four other committee members.
-The major professor (or at least one when there are co-major professors) must be from the Department of Bioinformatics and Biostatistics.
-One member of the dissertation committee must be external to the Department of Bioinformatics and Biostatistics.
+The major professor (or all of them when there are co-major professors) must be from the Department of Bioinformatics and Biostatistics.
+One member of the dissertation committee must be external to the Department of Bioinformatics and Biostatistics and the majority of the committee must be from the Department of Bioinformatics and Biostatistics.
 The committee is appointed by the dean of the school upon the recommendation of the program director and chair of the department.

 Dissertation Proposal (Pre-Dissertation Essay)

-A dissertation proposal or pre-dissertation essay is submitted to the major professor and the dissertation committee.
+A dissertation proposal or pre-dissertation essay must be submitted to the major professor and the dissertation committee within two semesters of the student entering candidacy.
 Students must make an oral presentation of the proposal to the dissertation committee, after which the members of the committee vote upon approval of the proposal.
 The proposal must be approved by a majority vote of the dissertation committee before the candidate undertakes further work on the dissertation.
+In rare situations adjustments to this schedule can be made with the approval of the dissertation committee and the department chair.

 The dissertation proposal document will include a general overview of the selected research project/projects, and discuss the relevant literature.
 It will also contain a detailed description of the project(s), describing both the research that the students have already accomplished and that which remains.
 In most cases, this will take the form of one or more chapters corresponding to preliminary or submitted academic manuscripts.
 There are no formal formatting requirements for the dissertation proposal, although students are encouraged to use the formatting specifications required of the dissertation.